Tubercle effect

 The tubercles on the humpback whale flipper.

 The tubercle effect is a phenomenon where tubercles or large 'bumps' on the leading edge of an airfoil can improve its aerodynamics.
 The tubercle effect works by channeling flow over the airfoil into more narrow streams, creating higher velocities.
-Another side effect of these channels is the reduction of flow moving over the wingtip and resulting in less parasitic drag due to wingtip vortices.
+Another side effect of these channels is the reduction of flow moving over the wingtip and resulting in less induced drag due to wingtip vortices.
 Using computational modeling, it was determined that the presence of tubercles produces a delay in the angle of attack until stall, thereby increasing maximum lift and decreasing drag.
 Humpback whales are the only known organisms to take advantage of the tubercle effect.
 It is believed that this effect allows them to be much more maneuverable in the water, allowing for easier capture of prey.
 The tubercles on their fins allow them to do aquatic maneuvers to catch their prey.

 The tiny hooklets on the fore edge of an owl's wing have a similar effect that contributes to its aerodynamic manoeuvrability and stealth.